astralfrontier/peppermile.org/src/grand-adventure.md

 If you assign several dice to the same Word, add their values together.
 For example, Tana's "Attack" Word has a cost of 4, and "Ogre" has a cost of 5.
-Tana has 4 Resolve dice and 2 Courage dice.
+Tana has two Pools: Resolve (4 dice) and Courage (2 dice).
-She takes both Courage dice and rolls them, getting a 4 and a 6.
+She spends both Courage dice and rolls, getting a 4 and a 6.
-She assigns the 4 to Attack and the 6 to Ogre.
+She assigns the 4 to "Attack" and the 6 to "Ogre".
 The Action is now paid for.

 You can choose to roll more dice at any time during the Action,